tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Alice uses Bob's public key to create a shared secret, \\( k_b \\) for the output commitment, \\( C_b \\), using Diffie-Hellman key exchange.

-Alice knows the script redeeming private key \\( k_{Sa}\\) for the transaction input.
+Alice knows the script-redeeming private key \\( k_{Sa}\\) for the transaction input.

-Alice will create the entire transaction including the script offset, \\( \so \\).
-She is able to calculate the script offset since
+Alice will create the entire transaction including, generating a new offset keypair and calculating the script offset,

 $$
     \so = k_{Sa} - k_{Ob} \cdot \HU_b
 $$

-and Alice knows all of the terms on the right-hand side.

 For the script hash, she provides the hash of a script that looks something like, `Dup PushPubkey(K_Sb) EqualVerify CheckSig`.
 This script will only resolve successfully if the spender can provide a valid signature as input that demonstrates proof